EventStore/documentation/docs/getting-started/quickstart/README.md

 4. Feel free to modify and re-run the script in your Codespace.

 ::: info
-For more information about other EventStoreDB parameters and settings, [click here](@server/configuration/README.md).
+For more information about other KurrentDB parameters and settings, [click here](@server/configuration/README.md).
 :::

 :::: info